DrTexx/lifxtools/README.md

 # lifxtools

-***[DISCLAIMER]: IF YOU SUFFER PHOTOSENSITIVE EPLILEPSY, PLEASE DO NOT PLAY WITH THESE SCRIPTS.
-I CAN NOT GUARENTEE YOUR EPLILEPSY WILL NOT BE TRIGGERED BY A DEMO OR TECHNICAL BUG.***
+***[DISCLAIMER]: IF YOU SUFFER PHOTOSENSITIVE EPILEPSY, PLEASE DO NOT PLAY WITH THESE SCRIPTS.
+I CAN NOT GUARANTEE IT IS FREE OF TRIGGERS.***

 _[NOTE]: This readme is a work-in-progress.
 If you require any specific information, please submit a github issue.
 I will try my best to address any questions you have in this readme once I get the chance.
 Thanks! :)_